 Competition in the restaurant industry is intense and barriers to entry are low.
 Our competitors include a large and diverse group of restaurants in all segments ranging from quick serve and fast casual to "polished casual" and those verging on fine dining.
 These competitors range from independent local operators that have opened restaurants in various markets, high growth targeted "better" burger concepts in the quick serve and fast casual space, to the well-capitalized national restaurant companies.
-Many of these concepts have already captured segments of the market that we are targeting, such as adult-only occasions, and are expanding faster than we are, penetrating both desirable geographic and demographic markets.
+Many of these concepts have already captured segments of the market that we are targeting, such as adult-only occasions, and are expanding faster than we are, penetrating both desirable geographic, and demographic markets.
 Many of our competitors are well established in the casual dining market segment and in certain geographic locations and some of our competitors have substantially greater financial, marketing, and other resources than we have available.
 Accordingly, they may be better equipped than us to increase marketing or to take other measures to maintain their competitive position, including the use of significant discount offers to attract guests.
-Our guests may also choose to purchase food at supermarkets or other food retailers.

-We also compete with other restaurants and retail establishments for real estate and attractive locations including locations for our smaller prototype restaurants, Red Robin's Burger Works®.
+We also compete with other restaurants and retail establishments for real estate and attractive locations including locations for our smaller prototype restaurants, Red Robin's Burger Works.
 There is no assurance that these smaller prototypes will successfully compete with other restaurant concepts.